Minnesota regulators consider who should have access to smart meter data

 The Office of the Attorney General said regulators “should reject CUB’s invitation to wholly transform the current, thoughtfully-constructed CEUD [customer energy use data] privacy framework.”
 The Department of Commerce came to the same conclusion.
 Many parties offered detailed analyses of CUB’s suggested approaches to data privacy.

 The commission will first issue its order sometime in the next several months that will outline whole building data sharing for benchmarking.
-CUB plans to continue pushing for a more robust data standard by refining the proposed standards and by seeking technical assistance from the Regulatory Assistance Project or the U.S. Department of Energy.
+The Citizens Utility Board plans to continue pushing for a more robust data standard by refining the proposed standards and by seeking technical assistance from the Regulatory Assistance Project or the U.S. Department of Energy.

-Levenson-Falk believes the issues involving data will not go away.
-The data exists and can be used to improve energy conservation programs, energy equity and the transition the economy to cleaner energy.
+Levenson-Falk said she doesn’t believe the issues involving data will go away.
+The data exists and can be used to improve energy conservation programs, energy equity and transitioning the economy to cleaner energy.
 “In Minnesota, we’re making really large investments right now in grid technologies that will collect this kind of data,” she said.
 “Being able to kind of unleash that data in the public interest is a key part of making sure that customers are getting their money worth and we’re using the energy effectively.”